 Obviously the compound can only travel up the plate during the time that it is dissolved in the solvent.
 While it is adsorbed on the silica gel, it is temporarily stopped - the solvent is moving on without it.
 That means that the more strongly a compound is adsorbed, the less distance it can travel up the plate.

 In the example we started with, the compound which can hydrogen bond will adsorb more strongly than the one dependent on van der Waals interactions, and so won't travel so far up the plate.

 What if both components of the mixture can hydrogen bond?

 It is very unlikely that both will hydrogen bond to exactly the same extent, and be soluble in the solvent to exactly the same extent.
 It isn't just the attraction of the compound for the silica gel which matters.
 Attractions between the compound and the solvent are also important - they will affect how easily the compound is pulled back into solution away from the surface of the silica.

 However, it may be that the compounds don't separate out very well when you make the chromatogram.
 In that case, changing the solvent may well help - including perhaps changing the pH of the solvent.

 This is to some extent just a matter of trial and error - if one solvent or solvent mixture doesn't work very well, you try another one.
 (Or, more likely, given the level you are probably working at, someone else has already done all the hard work for you, and you just use the solvent mixture you are given and everything will work perfectly!)

-Note: You will find detailed descriptions with photographs of how to carry out thin layer chromatography by going to the Colorado University site.
+Note: You will find detailed descriptions with photographs of how to carry out thin layer chromatography archived from the Colorado University site.

 Linking to other sites is always a little bit hazardous because sites change.
-If you find that this link doesn't work, please contact me via the address on the About this site page.
+If you find that these links don't work, please contact me via the address on the About this site page.